 I wish you all a safe, healthy, and successful end to the spring term!

 Senior Director of Student Financial Services

-- Students who are U.S. citizen, permanent resident, or other eligible non-citizen
+- Students who are U.S. citizens, permanent residents, or other eligible non-citizens.

 I applied for CARES Act Funds.
 Should I apply again?

 Yes!
 This is a new fund to assist students.